gshivansh2001/gshivansh.github.io/_pages/about.md

 At the moment, I am working as a **Research Associate** at the **Indian School of Business**, with [Professor Vasundhara Sharma](https://www.isb.edu/faculty-and-research/faculty-directory/vasundhara-sharma).

-<p style="text-align: justify;"> <b>Prior Experiences</b>: Previously, I earned my degree in Petroleum Engineering and worked as a Data Scientist at HCLTech, where I developed machine learning solutions for clients like Chevron and ExxonMobil.
-My work focused on optimising data ingestion pipelines and building predictive models for asset management and maintenance analytics.
-This hands-on industry experience sparked my deeper interest in how data-driven technologies impact organisations and people, eventually leading my curiosity to transition into Information systems and computational social science research.
-Further details about my skills and experience are available in my <a target="_self" href="/cv/">CV</a>. </p>

 <h3 >Research Insterests</h3>
 <p style="text-align: justify;"> I am particularly interested in understanding how technology and digital platforms shape human behaviour, economic incentives, and societal outcomes.
 I aim to uncover structural biases and social dynamics using large-scale data, to help build more inclusive, transparent, and responsible digital ecosystems..</p>